Hoppa till huvudinnehållet

 The standard Kanto adventure with Red-side encounter availability and the same core Gym and Elite Four progression.

-Öppna Red landing sida
+Öppna landningssidan för Red

 Pokémon Green